Code-Institute-Submissions/globeconnections/README.md

 *These devtools were tested on the only page in this website **(index.html)** and across browsers such as the Internet Explorer, Mozilla Firefox and many others using the following website:*
 *[BROWSERSHOTS](http://browsershots.org/ "Testing browser compatibility").*

-*Images from browser testing screen capture - [BROWSERSHOTS TESTING EVIDENCE](/assets/browser-shots-evidence-for-testing/ "Testing images as evidence for the browser's compatibility").*
+*Images from browser testing - [BROWSERSHOTS TESTING EVIDENCE](/assets/browser-shots-evidence-for-testing/ "Testing images as evidence for the browser's compatibility").*

 **The other validators used throughout the website are as follows:**